JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ### Removal of the "experimental" tag

-TeamCity will not report the `experimental` tag for metrics anymore.
+TeamCity will no longer report the `experimental` tag for metrics.
 The `?experimental=true` URL parameter for metrics endpoints will still work, and some of the metrics will still have the experimental status.

 ## Fixed issues
 {product="tcc"}